R351 (South Africa)

-The R351 is a Regional Route in South Africa.
-Its south-western origin is the R67 near Seymour.
-Its north-eastern origin is the R61 east of the N6 towards Cofimvaba.
+The R351 is a Regional Route in the Eastern Cape province of South Africa.
+It connects the R67 west of Mhlangeni with Bolotwa via Whittlesea and Cathcart.

+Route

 From the R67, it heads north, through the Katberg Pass to Katberg.
 It then goes through the Devil's Bellows pass before veering north-east to Sada and Whittlesea.
 Here the route crosses the R67 again, at a staggered junction.
 It heads east to the N6 north of Cathcart.
 It is co-signed with the N6 heading south.
-At Cathcart the route diverges from the N6, and heads east then north to reach its terminus at the R61.
+At Cathcart the route diverges from the N6, and heads east then north to reach its terminus at the R61 just south of Bolotwa.